top of page

 You don’t need to memorize every muscle in the body.
 But you do need to understand:

-• How the spine moves
+• How the body moves

 • What healthy alignment looks like in different bodies